 Downsides of 440A Steel

 You wouldn’t want to construct a survival knife or surgical scalpel out of it.
-Yet it does well in areas where rust resistance is the primary concern as mentioned regarding sea diving knives.
+Yet it does well in areas where rust resistance is the primary concern as mentioned regarding diving knives.
 Diving knives aren’t in continuous use, so the wear resistance isn’t an issue.
-However, those kinds of knives do need to be rust free in adverse conditions.
+However, those kinds of knives do need to be rust free under adverse conditions.

 How 440A is Made

 To anneal (heat and then let cool slowly) 440A, heat it to 850-900°C, and slowly cool it to about 600°C in the furnace.
 After that, air cool.
 Hardening is done at 1010-1065°C; quenching should be done in air or warmed oil.
 Right after hardening, it should be tempered at 150-370°C. Lower temperature in tempering yields a harder end product.

 If you temper above 370°C, the impact resistance of the blade will be compromised.
 However, tempering in the range of 590-675°C gives a boost to the impact resistance.
 The offset is that you lose hardness.

 The Gerber Steadfast fixed blade knife is a classic re-design from the earlier years of Gerber.
 The clip point blade features bead-blasted 440A stainless steel and a plain edge.
 A textured SoftGrip overmold on a hard substrate makes the handle, along with deep finger grooves.
 It has a small pommel, and it also comes with a nylon sheath which features a protective liner.

 - Boker Arctic Ocean Sailor EDC